StationPlaylist.com

 etc

-When a playlist is created, an item is selected randomly from each category, and sequentially from each spot group.
+When a playlist is created, an item is generally selected in a random order from each category, and sequentially from each spot group.
 Many different rotations may be defined for different hours of the day.
 The hours and days where a rotation will be used is defined in a schedule.
 Other types of entries are also possible in a rotation such as voice track markers and break notes.

 Back to the Top